Taylor Swift And Ed Sheeran Slammed For Breeding Scottish Fold Cats

 While Taylor has never adopted, Ed does have a caring bone in his body.
 According to Caster, Sheeran adopted a rescue, Graham, a domestic shorthair that he saved from euthanasia when he was not even 1 month old.

 Swift purchased her first Scottish Fold, Meredith, on Halloween 2011.
-Three years later in June 2014, she debuted her new Scottish Fold kitty, Olivia, on social media and in paparazzi photos.
+Three years later, in June 2014, she debuted her new Scottish Fold kitty, Olivia, on social media and in paparazzi photos.

 “They can say whatever they want about my personal life because I know what my personal life is, and it involves a lot of TV and cats and girlfriends,” she told Us Weekly at the time.